exoplatform/exo-documentation/docs/Manage-Space.rst

    |image28|

-You can redefine the space banner and the space avatar by mousingover and then clicking on
+You can redefine the space banner and the space avatar by mousing over and then clicking on
-|image29| allowing you to pick an image from your computer.
+|image29| allowing you to pick an image from your computer in the space home page for the space avatar and space settings for the space avatar.

 More details about how to redefine space banner and profile :ref:`here <Space-banner>`.

-*Space applications*
+**Space applications**

    The space is featured with some default applications pages on the space navigation bar.
 Simply click each application to use its functions.
 See :ref:`Managing space navigation bar <Manage-space-navbar>` for more details.

-   -  **Activity Stream**: Displays changes on the space information and all the activities of space members.
+   -  **Home**: Displays changes on the space information and all the activities of space members.
 See :ref:`Using the Activity Stream <Managing-Activities>` for more details.

    -  **Forums**: Allows space members to exchange their opinions on a